Skip to main content

 The group conceived of a plan to construct a home / office building for a medical practice, which would be offered to prospective physicians considering opening a practice in the area.
 Since funds for such a structure were not available, substantial fundraising efforts on the part of many community members took place over a number of months.
 The organization eventually incorporated and became known as the Belleisle Valley Health Centre Inc. Members of the founding group continue to serve on the Board.
 Today, it includes Brian T.R.
 Teed, President, Bev Stevens, Secretary-Treasurer, Acel Morrell, Ron Davis, Rick Reicker and Doug Reicker.

-community members.
+The structure was completed, thanks to volunteer labour and the generous contributions of community members.
 It still stands today, adjacent to the Post Office at Hatfield’s Point.

 Several doctors took up residence but it was Dr. Arthur Edgar, a native of the area, who is probably best remembered.
 After retiring from the DVA Hospital in Saint John West, he opened a general practice in the seventies.
 By the mid-eighties, it was becoming more and more challenging to attract and retain physicians in rural areas.
 The Belleisle Valley Health Centre Inc., after exhausting many avenues, reluctantly concluded it was necessary to sell the building.

 Wishing to continue in a supportive role for the community, earnings from the proceeds of the sale have been directed to scholarships for graduates of Belleisle Regional High School, pursuing studies in the health field, for several years.
 The Board of Directors of The Belleisle Valley Health Centre Inc. have entrusted the funds from the sale to the Greater Saint John Community Foundation in March, 2007, to ensure continuity of the scholarships and to continue its support of young people from the Belleisle area.
-Preference will be given to graduates pursuing studies in the health field but other candidates will also be considered for the three $1,000 annual awards, tenable at any postsecondary institution.
+Preference will be given to graduates pursuing studies in the health field but other candidates will also be considered for the multiple annual awards, tenable at any post-secondary institution.
 The selection will be made by the senior staff of Belleisle Regional High School annually at graduation.